leochianca/VendingMachine/README.md

 # Vending Machine

-Protótipo de uma Vending Machine (command line) feito em C#.
+Prototype of a Vending Machine (command line) with C#.